-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
 Offered in the fall semester.
 This course provides a comprehensive introduction to the SQL language.
 This course not only covers the syntax of SQL, it also shows how it can be used to create and maintain a database and retrieve information from it.
 The course also provides an introduction to relational database concepts.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
 Offered in the spring semester.
 This course is designed to provide students with an introduction to the Linux environment, an understanding of the concepts of a multitasking, multi-user operating system and an introduction to commonly used features and commands.
 This course prepares students for the Comp/TIA Linux+ certification examination.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 17, COMPASS Algebra score of 27, or grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
+ACT Math score of 17, COMPASS Algebra score of 27, ACCUPLACER Elementary Algebra score of 48, or a grade of "C" or higher in ACAD 0203 Basic Algebra or MATH 1253 Applied Technical Math.
 Corequisite: Concurrently enrolled in either CIS 1133 Networking Essentials or CIS 1203 Introduction to Network Administration.
 Offered in the fall semester.
 This course covers the physical areas; logical aspects, goals and plans; and different standards for network security.
 The OSI model of networking will be used to study different types of secure protocols, accounts, and software packages.
 Policy, authentication, authorization, keying, hacking, encryption, wireless, disaster recovery, and application security will also be covered.
-The course is an introduction to network security and covers the objectives of the Security + exam provided by CompTIA.
+The course is an introduction to network security and covers the objectives of the Security+ exam provided by CompTIA.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 17, COMPASS Algebra score of 27, or grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
+ACT Math score of 17, COMPASS Algebra score of 27, ACCUPLACER Elementary Algebra score of 48, or a grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math.
 Offered on demand.
 This course gives students an understanding of the Java programming environment including variable types, logical operators, logic control structures, controls, interface design, graphics, arrays and data access.
 This class will be using Java to solve real-world problems by building various solutions with multimedia, animation, network access and more.
 (GE)

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 17, COMPASS Algebra score of 27, or grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
+ACT Math score of 17, COMPASS Algebra score of 27, ACCUPLACER Elementary Algebra score of 48, or a grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math.
 Offered on demand.
 This course serves as a practical guide to the development of applications (apps) for mobile devices.
 Topics include multimedia, communication, and other properties that should be considered during app development.
 Functional elements and the program structures of apps will be emphasized in the development of well-structured solutions to the challenges presented by this unique form of programming.